Introduction & How to Use This Document

 NGOs, academics, and governments can utilize this information to better understand how platforms enforce community standards, respond to violating content, and what the landscape of violating content looks like on a platform.
 This can inform how NGOs communicate about violent extremism on the platform.

-Some of GIFCT’s larger members include specific categories in their transparency data for terrorism and violent extremism, while others might have this information incorporated into other areas of violating or removed content.
+Some of GIFCT’s members include specific categories in their transparency data for terrorism and violent extremism, while others might have this information incorporated into other areas of violating or removed content.
 Member companies that include specific data on content flagged and/or removed for promoting terrorism are Facebook, JustPaste.It, Microsoft, Twitter, WordPress.com and YouTube, based on their distinct, respective definitions of this content.
 These members are able to provide more granular data due to a number of different factors, including greater resources and additional personnel, as well as reporting by government entities, all of which support more robust efforts to detect, label, and review content.
-It is also important to note that these companies’ reports rely on slightly different definitions of terrorism and violent extremism.

-Transparency reports also include data on the enforcement of community standards, requests for information by governments and law enforcement, as well as how content is restricted based on local laws.
-LinkedIn, MEGA and Mailchimp’s transparency reports all feature a combination of these elements.
+Transparency reports also include data on the enforcement of community standards, requests for information or content removal by governments and law enforcement, as well as how content is restricted based on local laws.
+LinkedIn, MEGA and Mailchimp’s and Tumblr’s transparency reports all feature a combination of these elements.

 Transparency reports from GIFCT members Airbnb, Amazon, Pinterest and Dropbox primarily provide data focused on government and law enforcement requests due to how their platforms are set up and how on-platform abuse takes place.
 Discord’s most recent transparency report focuses primarily on the company’s responses to reports made by users, as well as efforts by the company to proactively enforce community standards by removing racist and extremist groups organizing on its servers.

 Recognizing that tech companies, governments, and NGOs can always improve how they convey transparency and what is added to transparency data, GIFCT hosts a Transparency Working Group that brings together international, multi-sector stakeholders to foster better collaboration on how best to approach transparency in the context of tech platforms.
 This multi-sector effort ensures that GIFCT can best support its mission to facilitate dialogue between tech companies and other stakeholders on key issues.